Pub giant reveals Glasgow expansion plans

 Wetherspoon is developing two former shops next to the pub to create a larger customer area, as well as upgrading the bar and installing new toilets.

-The pub is named after the Glasgow-born soldier Sir John Moore, who is commemorated by the first statue to be unveiled in George Square in 1819.
+The pub, which currently employs 80 people, is named after the Glasgow-born soldier Sir John Moore, who is commemorated by the first ever statue to be unveiled in George Square in 1819.

 “We are also pleased to be creating 40 new jobs.”